royceleung/LMYTFU/README.md

 ## How to Get Started ##
 	npm install
 	bower install
-  >Launch the server at localhost:3000 with "node server.js".
+  node server.js
-  >Type your search into the Search Box.
+  >Go to localhost:3000.
+Type your search into the Search Box.

 ## TroubleShoot ##
   > If you are getting iframe origin errors, remove line 20 in auth.js.